 Educate patients in the steps to achieving and maintaining health.A naturopath is a person who has devoted their life to understanding health, disease and the human body from a scientific, and an integrated perspective.
 The naturopathic doctor’s role is to teach and share all that they have learned about how to be well and how to restore health; they aim to help a person make informed choices about factors that affect their health.
 Patients are encouraged to accept responsibility for their health and be active participants in their healing process.

 More on Naturopathic Medicine

 Naturopathic Training is a comprehensive, four-year medical program, which requires a prerequisite bachelor’s degree upon entry.
 The first two years cover the basic sciences, including Biochemistry, Anatomy, Physiology, Clinical and Physical Diagnosis and Laboratory Diagnosis.
 The following two years cover the clinical sciences, while incorporating several approaches to natural medicine such as Botanical Medicine, Clinical Nutrition, and Homeopathy.
 Courses combine the knowledge of Western science with the art of natural healing.
 See more at www.aanmc.org, the official website of all seven accredited naturopathic medical colleges in North America.
-To get an idea of the core curriculum Dr. Erin completed at the National College of Natural Medicine, her alma mater.
+To get an idea of the core curriculum Drs.
+Erin and Laura completed at the National University of Natural Medicine.

 In Europe, naturopathic medicine has been very popular and continues to be highly accepted and recognized.
 Natural medicine, in the form of homeopathy and other techniques, is also highly regarded in Canada, India, South America, New Zealand as well as many other countries around the world.
 Today, various forms of natural medicine are growing in acceptance and recognition in the United States.